FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Related Work

+In an attempt to compare MMdnn with our work, we identified a potential overlap of only $15$ potential faults out of the $462$ we repaired with \tool, based on the results reported in~\cite{MMdnn}.
+Finally, MMdnn supports conversions over a restricted set of DL frameworks (primarily CNTK, CoreML, Keras, MXNet, PyTorch, TensorFlow, Caffe, and DarkNet) that is not currently maintained or updated while our approach is generalizable to model conversions between any pair of DL frameworks.

-Automatic DNN fault localization is explored to some extent in the literature.
-DeepCover~\cite{sun2019deepcover} proposes a statistical fault localization method, by utilizing the heatmap explanations from DNN inputs of the model.
-DeepFault~\cite{deepfault} focuses on a suspiciousness-oriented spectrum analysis algorithm to identify problematic parts of the model that can be responsible for faults, and also proposes a method for adversarial input generation.
+Automatic fault localization of DNNs is also explored in the literature.
+DeepFault~\cite{deepfault} focuses on a suspiciousness-oriented spectrum analysis algorithm to identify problematic model parts, and proposes a method for adversarial input generation.
 DeepLocalize~\cite{wardat2021deeplocalize} converts the model into an imperative representation and then performs dynamic analysis on its execution traces.
-In the context of fault localization of DL frameworks, CRADLE~\cite{pham2019cradle} performs an execution analysis on the model graph in order to detect faults, while LEMON~\cite{wang2020lemon} utilizes the metrics used by CRADLE and applies mutation testing in order to identify issues in the model.
-However, none of the approaches aforementioned takes into account fault localization or repair for model conversions.
+In the context of fault localization of DL frameworks, CRADLE~\cite{pham2019cradle} performs an execution analysis on the model graph in order to detect faults, while LEMON~\cite{wang2020lemon} utilizes the metrics used by CRADLE and applies mutation testing to identify issues in the model.
+However, none of the aforementioned approaches focus on faults encountered during model conversions.

-For the the purpose of model conversions in particular, a variety of popular tools exists, such as tf2onnx~\cite{tf2onnx}, onnx2keras~\cite{onnx2keras}, onnx2torch~\cite{onnx2torch}, tflite2onnx~\cite{tflite2onnx}, and native DL framework converters such as \texttt{TFLiteConverter} from \textit{TFLite}~\cite{tensorflow2015-whitepaper}, and ONNX converter from \textit{PyTorch}~\cite{pytorch}.
-However, these tools come with no guarantees, and can potentially introduce faults in the converted models.
-We wish to mitigate this challenge with our contribution, as to the best of our knowledge, \tool is the first tool that provides automatic fault localization and repair capabilities for model conversions across DL frameworks.